Mayamariaruth/quizzing/README.md

 ![Home page](docs/screenshots/homepage.png)

 ### Quiz
-- The quiz area consists of a box with questions, answers, a score counter and a button to exit (to the home page) or a button to move to the next question.
+- The quiz area consists of a box with questions, answers, a score counter and a button to exit (to the home page) and a button to move to the next question (which is disabled until the user selects an option).
 - The colors of the buttons and questions are generated from the background image to match and the orange color gives it a more playful vibe.
 - There is a hover effect on the answer options and buttons so the user always knows where their mouse is.
 - If the user has selected an incorrect answer, they will not see what the correct answer is which is a common feature on some quiz sites.
 I decided not to do so to help keep the user on the site after completing the quiz and wanting to play the quiz more times to get a higher score.